School of Informatics, Computing, and Cyber Systems

 Additional Admission Requirements

-• Bachelor degree in Computer Science or completion of program prerequisite courses (see department website for details)
+• A Bachelor degree in Computer Science or a related field.

 • Personal statement outlining the prospective student's professional goals in computer science and an indication of interest in either the thesis of non-thesis option.

-• Two letter of recommendation from recommenders who are familiar with the prospective student's computer science qualifications
+• Two letters of recommendation from recommenders who are familiar with the prospective student's computer science qualifications.

 Master's Requirements